NavyasreeKotha/Pixaby-App/README.md

 This application displays various categories of images.
 It displays progress bar when the data is loading from the server.
 This application uses advanced version of listview i.e., recyclerview to display the images.
+In this application the images are displayed in recyclerview.